ibm-cloud-docs/FileStorage/getting-started.md

 ### NFS version

-Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
+Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.cloud}} environment.
 However, NFS v3 is preferred because NFS v4.1 is a stateful protocol (not stateless like NFSv3) and protocol issues can occur during network events.
 NFS v4.1 must quiesce all operations and then complete lock reclamation.
 On a relatively busy NFS file server, the increased latency can cause disruptions.
 The lack of NFS v4.1 multipath and trunking can also extend NFS operations recovery.

 ## Submitting your Order